 If the time has come and your child’s ready to see an adult rheumatologist, the following advice can help make the shift a smooth and safe one.

-Check with your insurance.
-If your child’s pediatric rheumatologist recommends a doctor, ask your child to check if he or she is on your insurance plan.
-If not, suggest that your child share a list of covered rheumatologists with her pediatric rheumatologist.
+- Check with your insurance.
+If your child’s pediatric rheumatologist recommends a doctor, ask your teen to check if he or she is on your insurance plan.
+If not, suggest that your child share a list of covered rheumatologists with his or her pediatric rheumatologist.
 This step introduces your child to the reality that much of health care is ruled by insurance.

-Wait until the disease is controlled.
-If your child is in the midst of a flare or beginning a new biologic, wait until the disease is stable, particularly if your child has a disease such as lupus with risk of organ involvement.
+- Wait until the disease is controlled.
+If your child is in the midst of a flare or beginning a new biologic, wait until the disease is stable.
+This is particularly important if your child has a disease such as lupus of SJIA that has the risk of organ involvement.